Loops allow us to iterate over a sequence of items, facilitating

 a fundamental concept and are utilized frequently in data science.
 Python

-primarily offers two types of loops: for
+primarily offers two types of loops: for and while.

-This lesson focuses on the for
+This lesson focuses on the for loop, highlighting its utility

 in iterating over collections like lists and dictionaries, while the next

-lesson will introduce the while
+lesson will introduce the while loop.

 A for loop sequentially iterates over each element in a specified sequence.

-loop, a loop variable (also known as an
+During each iteration of a for loop, a loop variable (also known as an

 iterator) is automatically assigned the value of the current item in